JZjj/Solutions-to-Programming-Massively-Parallel-Processors-4th/Ch2/Solutions.md

 ### Exercise 10

-The intern can avoid duplication by
+The intern can avoid duplication by declaring with
 ```
 __host__ __device__
 ```